They lied to me

 History is rife with several examples of young people attaining great feats.

-Reading “Lean in” by Sheryl Sandberg and listening to Ibukun Awosika speak is also helpful in shaping my thoughts.
-So, as I commence this writing series, I hope I can go past the superfluous and be brave enough to share my experience-a hybrid of physiotherapy, business and healthcare in this country called Nigeria.
+Reading and watching others also helps me.
+“Lean in” by Sheryl Sandberg and listening to Ibukun Awosika caused massive mind shift for me. it is an on-going process.
+So, as I commence this writing series, I hope I can go past the superfluous and be brave enough to share my experience-as a physiotherapist and founder of PhysioCraft Allied Services who one step at a time wants to make a dent in the rehabilitation space in Nigeria.
+My writings would be a hybrid of physiotherapy, business and healthcare in this country called Nigeria.

 It’s time for you to come out of hiding, you are great at what you do.
-Not too young, not too female, not to quiet, not too anything.
+Not too young, not too old, not too female, not too quiet, not too anything,

 Let’s go there!

-p.s: subscribing for post notifications would help you keep track of when a new post is uploaded.
+p.s: leave a comment if you can…subscribing for post notifications would help you keep track of when a new post is uploaded.
 Happy reading